Sha95544/Business-Intelligence-Analytics-for-a-product-based-startup/README.md

 #### Analysis
 The expert product subscription genertaed more revenue than the basic one over the months however had a higher standard deviation.
 So although the "expert" product subscription generated a higher revenue, the revenue from the basic subscription was more consistent across the months and centered across the mean. <br><br>
 ### Tracking the performance of a recent email campaign
+#### Business Problem
+A manager on the marketing team comes to you to ask about the performance of their recent email campaign.
+Now that the campaign has been launched, the marketing manager wants to know how many users have clicked the link in the email. <br>

+While this project was being planned, the analysts collaborated with the front-end engineers to create tracking events for the front end of the product located in the **'frontendeventlog'** table.
+One of these events, **eventid = 5**, is logged when the user reaches a unique landing page that is only accessed from this campaign email.
+Since the event tracks when a user views the unique landing page from the email, tracking eventid = 5 will be the best method to count how many users have clicked the link in the campaign email.

 #### Code
+Since an overall aggregate metric like an average can hide outliers and further insights under the hood, it's best to calculate the distribution of the **number of email link clicks per user**.
+In other words, how many users clicked the email link one time, two times, three times, and so on?
 ```sql
 WITH Clicks_per_user AS(
 SELECT USERID, COUNT(EVENTID) AS NUM_LINK_CLICKS